moneybutton/bsv/README.md

 available in the latest long-term support releases of node.js (currently version 4).

-fullnode is still being developed and does not yet support downloading the blockchain.
+Fullnode is still being developed and does not yet support downloading the blockchain.

 Environment Variables